 • Decreasing breakdowns

-A dirty air filter can restrict airflow, make the coil extremely cold and cause it to freeze.
-As the coil defrosts, it can overwhelm the drain pan.
-We suggest checking your air filter if you haven’t changed it lately and your air conditioner is leaking water indoors.
+A dirty air filter can reduce airflow, make the coil extremely cold and freeze it.
+As the coil defrosts, it can make the drain pan overflow.
+We suggest inspecting your air filter if you haven’t changed it lately and your air conditioner is leaking water indoors.

-If this doesn’t fix the issue, your drain pan may be rusty or have a malfunctioning condensate pump.
-Replacing your pan or pump requires a pro, so call us at 402-438-7992 for help.
+If this doesn’t resolve the issue, your drain pan may be rusty or have a malfunctioning condensate pump.
+Getting a new pan or pump requires a professional, so contact us at 402-438-7992 for help.

-Your air conditioner needs coolant to move heat.
-If your air conditioner was put in before 2011, it likely has R-22 Freon.
-As time passes, chemicals in Freon can eat through metal and cause leaks.
+Your air conditioner relies on coolant to move heat.
+If your air conditioner was put in before 2011, it likely uses R-22 Freon.
+As time passes, chemicals in Freon can eat through metal and create leaks.

 • Bubbling or hissing sounds near the air conditioner